distributed tracing

 • OpenTelemetry is becoming the standard for instrumentation, offering consistency across different tools and environments.

-• A mix of open-source and commercial tools are available to suit different needs and budgets.
+• A mix of open-source and commercial tools is available to suit different needs and budgets.

 • Effective implementation requires careful planning, best practices, and ongoing optimization.